 Students who are accepted to study abroad at either the China or Malaysia campuses continue to pay tuition fees to The University of Nottingham UK – no fees are payable to the host campus.
 Students who study abroad will be eligible for a tuition fee reduction.

-For financial information for students studying abroad during 2014/15 please download the Finance factsheet.
+For financial information for students studying abroad during 2018/19 please see the Study Abroad Finance page.

 For information on financial support from Student Finance England, Northern Ireland or Wales, please refer to the relevant factsheet through Student Services.

 Information for nominated students

 Nominated students for 2018/19 should view the Moodle page 'Study Abroad at the China Campus' for pre-departure information.
 The China Campus website also provides information regarding immigration, accommodation and the airport pick-up service.
 Please note that arrangements for the payment of fees and the acceptance of your offer are different for exchange students.